 Her IMPULSE : to rise up, in an innovative and authentic way, against one of the greatest crimes in human history, the slave trade.

-Her QUEST : to tell the story of resistance movements with humility and thus pay tribute to the expression of her ancestors’ creative genius.
+Her QUEST : to tell the story of resistance movements with humility, humanity and thus pay tribute to the expression of her ancestors’ creative genius.

-Her PROCESS : BOW’T TRAIL, a ground-breaking international and interactive documentary and choreography project, that bear the UNESCO Slave Route label.
+Her PROCESS : BOW’T TRAIL, a ground-breaking international and interactive documentary and choreography project, that bears the UNESCO Slave Route label.

-Over the past four years, she recreated the original work, gradually lending it the multiple rhythmic voices – danced, sung and drummed – specific to each of the six countries she visited.
+Over the past five years (2015-2019), she recreated the original work, gradually lending it the multiple rhythmic voices – danced, sung and drummed – specific to each of the six countries she visited.